-Tools like ChatGPT and QuillBot are becoming more and more common in the field of content creation as artificial intelligence takes over the web.
+Tools like ChatGPT, QuillBot, and Undetectable.ai are becoming more and more common in the field of content creation as artificial intelligence takes over the web.
 Together, these AI-powered tools can rewrite text and generate responses to questions, potentially saving writers and content creators countless hours of time and effort.

 But the issue still stands: Can ChatGPT combined with QuillBot really produce indiscernible, AI-generated content?
 Can these tools reliably and sustainability create articles that are identical to those created by humans?
 The short answer is somewhat, the longer answer is that unique human writing is several levels above what AI can do – both in terms of creativity & advanced language.

-Google uses extremely advanced Natural Language Processing models, which are designed to detect and hinder AI-generated content from rising to the top of their search engine.
-But there's a difference between trying to scheme a billion-dollar company and utilizing a few shortcuts to speed up the company progress report you haven't started that's due at the end of the week...
+There's a difference between trying to scheme a billion-dollar company compared and utilizing a few shortcuts to speed up a company progress report that's due at the end of the week...

 That being said, I wanted to do some experimenting.
 I've been reading a bit on Twitter about how ChatGPT and Quillbot can be used to create human-level content, so I decided to give it a try.